AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ## [!DNL PayPal Payment Buttons]

-[!DNL PayPal Payment Buttons], which use PayPal to complete a purchase, stores your shopper's shipping address, billing addresses, and payment details for later use.
+[!DNL PayPal payment buttons], which use PayPal to complete a purchase, stores your shopper's shipping address, billing addresses, and payment details for later use.
 Shoppers can use any payment method previously stored or offered by PayPal.

 ![PayPal button](assets/paypal-button.png){width="350" zoomable="yes"}